Asbury Park Convention Hall: Morro Castle

-The Kilgen Pipe Organ
+Pipe organ

 Much like its counterpart in Atlantic City, Convention Hall was originally designed with the intention of installing a large Wurlitzer Pipe Organ for public performance.
 Warren and Wetmore strategically placed massive grille work into the walls on either side of the hall's main stage.
 These grilles would cover the organ's pipes while taking advantage of the interior acoustics, making the entire hall part of the instrument.
 The Great Depression forced the city to abandon the original idea of buying a Wurlitzer.
 After the closing of the Earl Carroll Theatre in New York City in 1931, however, Asbury Park purchased that theatre's 3 manual/7 rank pipe organ and installed it in Convention Hall.
 It had been built three years earlier by George Kilgen & Sons of St. Louis.
 Though measurably smaller than the Wurlitzer for which Convention Hall had been built, the Kilgen managed to sound much larger with the help of the hall's acoustics.

 In the 1930s, Asbury Park created the position of municipal organist.
 The first, G. Howard Scott, would play free concerts to entertain visitors to the resort's boardwalk.
 WCAP would broadcast some of these concerts to its listeners from its studio at the hall.
 Jim Ryan took over in 1958, performing until the mid-1970s.
 The final municipal organist was Al Devivo, who performed from then until 1984, when the municipal concerts ceased.

 The organ continued to be played intermittently from 1984 through 2000, most famously by composer and Radio City Music Hall organist Ashley Miller.
 During this time, volunteers from the Garden State Theatre Organ Society began refurbishing the instrument by cleaning or replacing pipes and adding five more ranks, resulting in an even fuller sound.
 In 1991, the console - traditionally in a stationary position underneath the southernmost grille - was made mobile so as to allow performers to play the instrument closer to the audience.
 With the fate of the hall left in limbo by Asbury Park's long-delayed redevelopment plans, however, access to the instrument was eventually denied and it has lain dormant for most of the 2000s.
 It remains one of only two Kilgen organs left in New Jersey.